What is a Cholangiocarcinoma and what are the types ?

 Treatment depends on many issues, including:

-• Whether the tumor has spread to other organs or nearby blood vessels.
+- Whether the tumour has spread to other organs or nearby blood vessels.

 Treatment may be done to help cure you of cancer.
 This is called curative treatment.
 Or it may be done to make you feel better when there is no chance for cure.
 This is called palliative treatment.

 Surgery offers the best chance for a cure.
-It may be done to remove the tumor or, for some conditions, to transplant a new liver.
+It may be done to remove the tumour or, for some conditions, to transplant a new liver.

 Surgery may be done through one large incision in the abdomen.
 This is called an open surgery.
 Or it may be done using a few, smaller incisions.
 This is called laparoscopic surgery.
 Laparoscopic surgery is not an option for some people.